Here are a few videos related to cripple wall retrofits. A written description is at the bottom of this page and may be all you need.

-In a typical seismic retrofit we attach all four sides of the house to the foundation but we can also retrofit with three foundations.
+In a typical seismic retrofit we attach all four sides of the house to the foundation, but we can also retrofit with three foundations.
 This applies to both retrofits with and without cripple walls.

 Sometimes it is not possible to use all four foundations because on one side obstructions, deteriorated foundation, mudsills embedded in concrete, etc. make it impossible.
 These houses can still be retrofitted by using the three foundations that are accessible using the principle of rotation discussed in this article.
 These same principles are used in some soft story retrofits.

 Below is an illustration of a house floor viewed from the top.
-The purple lines that extend left to right are the floor joists which support the floor you walk on.
+The black lines that extend left to right are the floor joists which support the floor you walk on.
 The reason these lines are at an angle will be explained shortly.

 How to Retrofit with Three Foundations